 Applied Learning (ApL) is an integral part of the senior secondary curriculum.

-ApL aims at:
+ApL aims to:

 This course develops among students fundamental knowledge and interest in the field of psychology, and provides an overview of the profession of psychology in Hong Kong.
 Diverse areas in psychology, such as principles of research design, personality development, mental health, and stress and conflict management will be covered.
 Students who have completed the course will be able to apply the acquired concepts and skills to daily life as well as social and professional contexts, in addition to enhancing their self-understanding and personal growth.